testvael/testvael/faq.markdown

 <details>
   <summary><b>What should I do to purchase an NFT sold with AVAX?</b></summary>
-You must enter the [My Wallet](https://elyt.net/profile/wallet) section under your ELYT Profile page.
+You must enter the <a href="https://elyt.net/profile/wallet" target="_blank">My Wallet</a> section under your ELYT Profile page.
 Here you can deposit AVAX to your account on the platform with two different options.
 - By transferring directly if you have linked your Metamask account
 - By sending from any Avalanche C-Chain address with the deposit option.
 </details>